 - Level 6: National League South and North – Number of Teams: 24

-Now that you have a brief idea about the English soccer league system, you know for sure that the Premier League isn’t for everyone, but only for those teams which qualify to compete at such a high level.
+Now that you have a brief idea about the English soccer league system, you know that the Premier League isn’t for everyone but only for those teams that qualify to compete at such a high level.

-In this list, we’re going to put the spotlight on the English cities with soccer clubs that haven’t experienced the Premier League yet, including one city without a soccer club at all!
+In this list, we’re going to spotlight the English cities with soccer clubs that haven’t experienced the Premier League, including one city without a soccer club!

 Oxford was relegated to the Conference National after finishing 23rd in the English league, making them the first former winners of a major trophy to be relegated from the Premier League.